GS Ramchand… captain of the Indian team that led India to its first-ever Test win over Australia

 It was not the best time for any batsman to walk out: before he scored a run Len Maddocks caught a ball of Crawford and threw it up in the air — only for the umpire to turn it down.
 Ramchand had later mentioned that it had brushed his thigh.
 Then, to quote Bharatan, he chose “to take Pat Crawford by the scruff of his Kangaroo neck.”

-Ramchand was not one of the four captains in the home series against West Indies in 1958-59.
+Ramchand was not among the 4 captains in the home series against West Indies in 1958-59.
 This was where the Indian selectors had missed out on a trick.
 As Nari Contractor later said, “He should have taken over the captaincy in the immediate aftermath of Polly’s [Umrigar’s] resignation.”

-Despite his gritty display against pace Ramchand was left out of the 1959 tour of England (where India had a two more captains in the first two Tests, making it six captains in seven Tests).
+Despite his gritty display against pace Ramchand was left out of the 1959 tour of England (where India had a 2 more captains in the first 2 Tests, making it 6 captains in 7 Tests).
 Ramchand was made India’s captain for the home series against Australia in 1959-60 after India’s humiliating debacle in England.

 Captain of India